AMuriuki/gmail-api-python/README.md

-# Using Gmail API in Python
+# Using Gmail API with Python
 This project uses Gmail API to send, search, delete and mark emails as read or unread.

 ## Getting Started